Portrait of an Election: The 1980 Presidential Campaign

 The Hidden Election, a collection of essays by left-of-center scholars determined to expose the deeper political forces that swept Carter from office, ravaged the Senate’s liberal wing, and brought to power and popularity a figure long abandoned on the fringe of political respectability, carries a less buoyant message.

 The shape of American politics emerging from this book, supplemented with one or two bits of my own, looks roughly as follows.
-We begin with a country unique among Western democracies in being the only one where the ideology of individualistic capitalism has established an unchallenged dominance.
-European-style social democracy with its frank recognition of class relations, its labor or socialist parties mobilizing most of the working class, and its appeal to …
+We begin with a country unique among Western democracies in being the only one where the ideology of individualistic capitalism2 has established an unchallenged dominance.
+European-style social democracy with its frank recognition of class relations, its labor or socialist parties mobilizing most of the working class, and its appeal to communitarian interests has failed to…

 This article is available to online subscribers only.